Arrow McLaren teams with streetwear brand for new Indy look - WHIZ News

 The targeted new audience sits at the intersection of lifestyle and sports.
 The collaboration with Undefeated, a popular L.A.-based designer in sneaker and streetwear culture, might seem out there for the McLaren of old, but this new team is willing to aim for a younger, hotter demographic.

 Undefeated co-founder James Bond had little familiarity with motorsports beyond the Netflix “Drive To Survive” docuseries that features the McLaren Formula One team.
-McLaren gave Undefeated’s team almost no guidelines.
+McLaren gave Undefeated’s team almost no guidelines for the AMSP Indy 500 car.

 “We wanted something that made the car while sitting stagnant to look fast, we wanted to feel very much something of movement,” Bond said.
 Beyond the color palette, though, there were no rules from McLaren, which incorporated Undefeated’s signature camo tiger pattern into the car design.